 Your skin is a messenger, therefore when it’s doing something that you might not like, it’s not because it doesn’t like you, it’s not because there is something wrong with you, you’re not being punished for something.
 It’s because there is something going on in your physical body, in your emotional mind, or in your environment that needs to be addressed.

 By taking yourself out of it emotionally, you need to sit down and think ‘what is my skin trying to tell me’.
-Then do a mental log of what’s going on in your life, how am I sleeping, what have I been eating a lot of lately, has something changed that is adding stress to my life that is more than normal?
-Did something change in your home environment, look for something that is different or something that has been the same for a very long time but maybe has not been working and perhaps needs to be changed?
+Then do a mental log of what’s going on in your life-how am I sleeping, what have I been eating a lot lately, and has something changed that is adding stress to my life that is more than normal?
+Did something change in your home environment, look for something that is different or something that has been the same for a very long time but maybe has not been working and perhaps needs to be changed.
 Are you eating foods that make you feel bad afterwards?
 Try to identify what may be creating an issue and see what is actually going on.

 What’s going to happen by eating better and making healthier lifestyle choices?